 ASCL Council elections

 The greatest strength of ASCL is that it is run by members, for members.
-Our policymaking body is formed from a group of elected members collectively known as Council.
-All categories of member are represented, and the ratio of Council representatives to members is more generous in ASCL than in any of the other professional associations.
+Our policy-making body is formed from a group of elected members collectively known as Council.
+All categories of member are represented, and the ratio of Council representatives to members is more generous in ASCL than in any of the other unions and professional associations.
 This democratic base is fundamental to serving our diverse membership and is essential to our continuing success and effectiveness.

-Forms should be emailed to counciladmin@ascl.org.uk no later than 12pm on Monday 16 March 2026.
+Forms should be emailed to counciladmin@ascl.org.uk no later than 12pm on Monday 13 July 2026.

 If you have any questions, either about the nomination process or about Council membership, please contact Hayley Dunn, Director of Finance, IT and Governance.